 Used bitrate depends on the content of the video.
 For instance, if you are streaming a sports event like car races with a lot of movement, it is better to choose a higher bitrate, whereas a talk show with relatively static shots can use the lower end of the bitrates shown above.

 Another factor is your internet connection.
 It is recommended that your bitrate doesn’t exceed 50% of your overall bandwidth.
-You should also close other programs/applications that use up your bandwidth, especially when streaming from your own computer at home.
+It would help if you also close other programs/applications that use up your bandwidth, especially when streaming from your own computer at home.